basemdabbour/AS-GAME/README.md

 ![image](https://user-images.githubusercontent.com/32684082/35982469-31cd12e4-0cf0-11e8-913e-22dd2df0283a.png)

-the following command will scan the code and do the test sonar-scanner.bat -Dsonar.projectKey=AS-GAME -Dsonar.organization=basemdabbour-github -Dsonar.sources=. -Dsonar.host.url=https://sonarcloud.io -Dsonar.login=ca8628234e17b3cb7011afc999c047e0226ac2d7
+the following command will scan the code and do the test:

+sonar-scanner.bat -Dsonar.projectKey=AS-GAME -Dsonar.organization=basemdabbour-github -Dsonar.sources=. -Dsonar.host.url=https://sonarcloud.io -Dsonar.login=ca8628234e17b3cb7011afc999c047e0226ac2d7

 and the result will be like this :